 by Nikki Moustaki

-I’ve really enjoyed reading through this book on how to write poetry.
+I’m really enjoying reading through this book on how to write poetry.

 But I don’t just want to read about poetry.

 So yesterday I went to our local library and got out a whole bagful of children’s poetry books.
 I just went into the nonfiction aisle in the children’s section and browsed through their poetry section.

 Of course, I got several titles by Jack Prelusky, the current king of children’s poetry, but I also plan on reading books I have at home by Shel Silverstein, the genius of children’s poetry, and Robert Louis Stevenson, the master of children’s poetry.

 And then, after I practice writing short poems for children as I’m reading through this how-to book on poetry, I also want to read entire picture books written in rhyme.

 That’s my ultimate goal for studying poetry…to improve my skills at writing picture books in rhyme.